Filimoa/rd-tablebench/README.md

 # RD Table Bench Invocation + Grading Code

 This repo contains the code for invoking each provider and grading the results.
+This is a fork of Reducto's original repo https://github.com/reductoai/rd-tablebench with improved support for different LLM providers (OpenAI, Anthropic, Gemini).

+The proprietary models that Reduco implemeted have not been touched and will not working with the grading cli.

 ## Installing Dependencies